epam/edp-install/docs/user-guide/add-library.md

   a.
 Type the version number from which you want the artifacts to be versioned.

   !!! note
-      The Start Version From field should be filled out in compliance with the semantic versioning rules, e.g. 1.2.3 or 10.10.10.
+      The **Start Version From** field should be filled out in compliance with the semantic versioning rules, e.g. 1.2.3 or 10.10.10.
 Please refer to the [Semantic Versioning](https://semver.org/) page for details.

 14. In the **Select CI Tool** field, choose the necessary tool: Jenkins or GitLab CI, where Jenkins is the default tool and the GitLab CI tool can be additionally adjusted.
 For details, please refer to the [Adjust GitLab CI Tool](../operator-guide/gitlabci-integration.md) page.

   !!! note
-      The GitLab CI tool is available only with the Import strategy and makes the **Jira integration** feature unavailable.
+      The GitLab CI tool is available only with the **Import** strategy and makes the **Jira integration** feature unavailable.

   ![jira-server](../assets/user-guide/library-jira-server.png "jira-server")

-15. Select the **Integrate with Jira Server** checkbox in case it is required to connect Jira tickets with the commits and have a respective label in the Fix Version field.
+15. Select the **Integrate with Jira Server** check box in case it is required to connect Jira tickets with the commits and have a respective label in the Fix Version field.

   !!! note